Chart Color Schemes

 South Plympton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 South Plympton's dwelling structures, as per the latest Census, consisted of 60.9% houses and 39.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in South Plympton was 31.2%, similar to Adelaide metro.
-Mortgaged dwellings comprised 36.8% and rented ones, 32.0%.
+Home ownership in South Plympton was 31.2%, similar to Adelaide metro, with mortgaged properties at 36.8% and rented ones at 32.0%.
 The median monthly mortgage repayment in the area was $1,700, higher than Adelaide metro's average of $1,562.
 Median weekly rent in South Plympton was $340, compared to Adelaide metro's $320.
 Nationally, South Plympton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing